mongodb/mongo-meta-driver/features/topology/REPORT.rst

 1. It is programming language independent.
 2. It can describe distributed system topology and associated behavior.
-3. It can describe features using consisten structure and terminology.
+3. It can describe features using consistent structure and terminology.
 4. It can be incorporated into documentation.
 5. It can be executed using software tools like Cucumber.
 6. It builds on test best-practices from `behavior-driven development (BDD) <http://en.wikipedia.org/wiki/Behavior-driven_development>`_.